Your Guide to a Green Festival

 Happy Earth Day!
 Celebrated worldwide, Earth Day serves as a poignant reminder of our collective responsibility to safeguard the environment and champion a greener, more equitable future for us all.

-We at Barclaycard Presents Latitude want to be mindful of the environmental impact of running a festival of this scale.
+We at Latitude want to be mindful of the environmental impact of running a festival of this scale.
 Our carbon footprint is shaped by a number of factors including but not limited to travel, energy usage, food and drink consumption, and the generation of waste.
-So for Barclaycard Presents Latitude 2024, we’re asking ticket holders to take this into consideration when co-ordinating their festival plans.
+So for Latitude 2024, we’re asking ticket holders to take this into consideration when co-ordinating their festival plans.
 If each of us makes a small change to our festival plans, it will make a huge difference for the festival – and the local environment – as a whole, and help us reach our goal of a 50% reduction in emissions by 2030.

 Latitude Festival